 3.5 Operational Security

-[E.3.5-A] Each RSO is expected to follow best practices with regard to operational security in the operation of their infrastructure.
+[E.3.5-A] Each RSO should adhere to best practices for operational security when managingtheir infrastructure.

-RSOs are expected to adhere to industry standard security practices.
 RFC 4778 (“Current Operational Security Practices in Internet Service Provider Environments”) is an example of such published practices.

 [E.3.5-B] Each RSO is expected to maintain business continuity plans with respect to its infrastructure.